Kolhapur

-Before India became independent in 1947, Kolhapur was a princely state under the Bhosale Chhatrapati of the Maratha Empire.
-It is an important center for the Marathi film industry.
+Before India became independent in 1947, Kolhapur was a princely state under the Bhosale Chhatrapati of the Maratha Confederacy.
+It is an important centre for the Marathi film industry.

 Etymology

-Kolhapur is named after Kolhasur, a demon in Hindu History.
-According to History, the demon Kolhasur renounced asceticism after his sons were killed by God for harassing people, and prayed to Mahalakshmi that she would leave the area to him for a hundred years.
-He committed numerous crimes until the goddess returned after the hundred years were over and killed him for his sins.
-The dying wish of Kolhasur was to name the place after him, which was granted and the place was named Kolhapur.
-Kolha stands for Kolhasur and pur, a Sanskrit word, means "city".
+Mythologically, Kolhapur is named after Kolhasur, a demon in Hindu History.
+According to legend, the demon Kolhasur renounced asceticism after his sons were killed by the gods for harassing people.
+He prayed to Mahalakshmi, requesting that she leave the area to him for a hundred years.
+He committed numerous crimes during this period until the goddess returned after the hundred years were over and killed him for his sins.
+Kolhasur's dying wish was to name the place after him, a request granted, and the area was named Kolhapur.
+'Kolha' represents Kolhasur, and 'pur,' a Sanskrit word, means 'city.'

+Historically, the Stone inscription from Terdal, of Shilahara kingdom, who ruled this region from 8–12 C.A.D., mention this area as 'kshullakpur' (the first stage of Jain monkhood or Junior Jain monks called as kshulakas) - as per inscription in This region most Junior monks were present during the rule of Shilaharas and Rashtrakutas it also called as Ancient Hub of Jainism and 'Kalapuri,' a city with beautifully stone carved temples.
+This historical information is preserved in Shilahar-era ancient Jain matha and temples near the Ambabai temple.